8 Cheap Sources of Protein

 6. Sardines

 Sardines might not be the most popular food, especially among the squeamish.
 However, these little guys are full of protein and relatively cheap.
-For just a few bucks, you can get a whole can and roughly 23 grams of protein.
+You can get a whole can and roughly 23 grams of protein for just a few bucks.
 Sardines are also high in calcium, vitamin D and B12, helping you take a more holistic approach to your health.
-Add them to a salad, whisk a few into tomato sauce or use them to top a pizza.

 7. Cottage Cheese